rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching - Ubuntu.md

 Copy the binaries directory generated in the build system system to the /root/ directory on the CSP system Update csp_skc.conf with the following
   - CSP system IP Address
+  - SAN List (a list of ip address and hostname for the CSP system)
+  - TENANT as KUBERNETES
   - System IP address where Kubernetes is deployed
-  - Comment out the OPENSTACK_IP
-  - TENANT as KUBERNETES
   - Database name, Database username and passwords for AAS, SCS and SHVS services
   - Intel PCS Server API URL and API Keys
 Save and Close